NoEndsNoGains/End-Of-Conflict/OVERVIEW.md

 > You can't treat what you haven't diagnosed.
 > You can't recover without following the treatment.

+> Note on Accessible vs. Inaccessible Conditions:
+> Diagnosis may reveal causes you cannot treat: another person's defences, systemic inequities, historical wounds.
+This is not failure — it is accurate mapping.
+> Lion operates on the treatable surface — the portion of the problem within your micro-agency.
+You cannot decide to change what you do not control.
+You can decide your response to it.
+> The framework's promise holds: you will see clearly.
+What you do with that sight depends on what is actually accessible to you.
+Sometimes the clearest sight reveals: this part is not mine to fix.
 ---

 Animals make you the agent; medical makes you the analyst.
 The cheat sheet uses animals — because you don't resolve a conflict by studying it.
 You resolve it by becoming what it requires.